christian-miljkovic/jarvis/README.md

 - show menu: `jarvis/v1/user/menu/{item_type}`
   - [x] Retrieves all items by type
 - add item to cart: `jarvis/v1/user/add`
-  - takes a body payload which is alcohol
+  - [x] Takes a body payload which is alcohol and parses it into a `CartItem`
+  - [x] Matches text provided by user to actual name
+  - [] Adds `CartItem` to the shopping list
 - checkout cart: `jarvis/v1/user/checkout`

 #### Admin